 As of late I have been in worse mental shape than I have been in years.
-While the source of this mental pain remains somewhat unknown to me, I can only guess that is an accumulation of the s*** storm that has been my life quite some time.
+While the source of this mental pain remains somewhat unknown to me, I can only guess that it is an accumulation of the s*** storm that has been my life quite some time.

-With that said, I am still trying to make every effort to plow my way through the pain; a pain that weighs as heavy as lead.
+With that said, I am still trying to make every effort to plow my way through the pain, a pain that weighs as heavy as lead.
 One of my solutions for this morning was to find a beautiful trail and walk it, giving nature my full attention.
 October is a beautiful time of year in Nova Scotia.
-The leaves are set ablaze with vibrant reds beautiful yellows.
-On this trail, the trees and their brilliant colours, lined both sides of the gravel pathway.
+The leaves are set ablaze with vibrant reds and beautiful yellows.
+On this trail, the trees and their brilliant colours lined both sides of the gravel pathway.
 I was fortunate to lay my eyes on a blue herring on my travels.

-While attempting to write the ship, so I can carry on with a good day, off in the distance sirens broke the beauty that surrounded me and sent a chill a fear tingling down my spine.
+While attempting to write the ship, so I can carry on with a good day, off in the distance sirens broke the beauty that surrounded me and sent a chill of fear tingling down my spine.
 Impossible to remain in the now.

 But somehow, I mustered up the strength to walk towards the sirens and carry on with my objective.
-A feeling that is ever more vindicating, to keep moving forward despite the piercing and dominating whail of the sirens.
+A feeling that is ever more vindicating, to keep moving forward despite the piercing and dominating wail of the sirens.

-You see, in order so that you may have some semblance of a normal life, you must keep walking towards the sirens, head held up high and determination in your heart.
+You see, in order that you may have some semblance of a normal life, you must keep walking towards the sirens, head held up high and determination in your heart.
 Are you going to be able to summon the strength every day, every time?
 Not likely.
 Is this a sign that you are losing the battle?
 Absolutely not!